LuckYuanZ/CountryRelationByUnVotes/Codebook.md

 `para` - whether the vote was on a paragraph rather than an entire resolution

 `importantvote` - vote identified as important by U.S. State Department report Voting Practices in the United Nations.\
-**NOTE: not available for all years**
+&emsp;*NOTE: not available for all years*

-##### Issue codes: These are based on searches in descriptions.
+#### Issue codes: These are based on searches in descriptions.
 They have been subjected to a rudimentary visual check but they may not be 100% accurate

-ME: Votes relating to the Palestinian conflict\
+`me`: Votes relating to the Palestinian conflict\
-NU: Votes relating to nuclear weapons and nuclear material\
+`nu`: Votes relating to nuclear weapons and nuclear material\
-DI: Votes relating to arms control and disarmament\
+`di`: Votes relating to arms control and disarmament\
-CO: Votes relating to colonialism\
+`hr`: Votes relating to human rights\
-HR: Votes relating to human rights\
+`co`: Votes relating to colonialism\
-EC: Votes relating to (economic) development\
+`ec`: Votes relating to (economic) development\